 This section of the manual contains a brief description of each of the Tinker structure manipulation, geometric calculation and auxiliary programs.
 A detailed example showing how to run each program is included in a later section.
 The programs listed below are all part of the main, supported distribution.
 Additional source code for various unsupported programs can be found in the /other directory of the Tinker distribution.

-ARCHIVE is a program for concatenating Tinker cycle files into a single archive file; useful for storing the intermediate results of minimizations, dynamics trajectories, and so on.
+ARCEDIT is a program for concatenating Tinker cycle files into a single archive file; useful for storing the intermediate results of minimizations, dynamics trajectories, and so on.
 The program can also extract individual cycle files from a Tinker XYZ archive or DCD binary archive.
 Additional options allow for the folding or unfolding of periodic boundaries across a trajectory, and interconversion between the Tinker XYZ and DCD binary formats.

 The BAR program computes a free energy from sampling of adjacent “lambda” windows using the Bennett acceptance ratio (BAR) algorithm.
 Input consists of trajectories or configurations sampled from the adjacent windows, as well as keyfiles and parameters used to define the states for the simulations.
 In a first phase, the BAR program computes the energies of all structures from both simulations under the control of both sets of potential energy parameters, i.e., four sets of numbers which are written to an intermediate .bar file.
 In its second phase, BAR reads a .bar file and uses the free energy perturbation (FEP) and Bennett acceptance ratio formula to compute the free energy, enthalpy and entropy between the two states.